ian-craig/ts-autofix/README.md

-# ts-autofix
+# TS AutoFix

-Automatically fix TS Errors when codefixes are available
+Automatically fix TS Errors when codefixes are available.